 I have decided to campaign with HANT because I believe that any money going into the nuclear industry should be used to try and find an effective way of dealing with the huge amounts of highly dangerous waste we have already created.
 This now needs to be stored safely for many generations to come – at great expense.
 I will never be persuaded that creating more nuclear waste, when we simply don’t need to, is a good idea.
 Nuclear power is very expensive, and is neither a safe nor a green option.
 Transporting existing waste dramatically increases the risks of contamination resulting from the inevitable accidents and poses a huge security risk.

-Stephen is the Treasurer of HANT, a position he also held as a committee member of HANG (the Highland Anti Nuclear Group) in the mid-1980s.
+Stephen has been a committee member of HANG (the Highland Anti Nuclear Group) in the mid-1980s.
 He believes that the issue of nuclear waste and our inability to safely dispose of it, is the strongest argument against the development of nuclear energy across the globe.
 Attempts to move any such material from where it has already been produced adds significantly to the risks.